Evaluation and Qualification of Fibre Pigtailed Lasers for ESA’s SMOS Mission

 - Space qualified components not feasible (power budgets) or simply not existing.

-- A full qualification exercise as per ESCC specification not feasible due to
+- A full qualification exercise as per ESCC specification not feasible due to time and cost constraints

 - Industry is too fast moving